-- individual interventions to raise attainment in literacy/numeracy skills - small group interventions - classroom support to increase curriculum access and student achievement - · differentiated provision within a classroom setting - counselling as part of our pastoral responsibilities - peer mentoring - a range of clubs, including Homework Club and Study Support Group, leisure activities for all students - educational visits and enrichment opportunities - an Equal Opportunities policy - an Anti-bullying policy - clear guidelines on behaviour
+- individual interventions to raise attainment in literacy/numeracy skills - small group interventions - classroom support to increase curriculum access and student achievement - differentiated provision within a classroom setting - counselling as part of our pastoral responsibilities - peer mentoring - a range of clubs, including Homework Club and Study Support Group, leisure activities for all students - educational visits and enrichment opportunities - an Equal Opportunities policy - an Anti-bullying policy - clear guidelines on behaviour

-Statutory Assessment/ Educational Health Care Plans (EHCP)
+Statutory Assessment/Education, Health and Care Plans (EHCP)

 For a small number of students, the support given by the school through SEND support may not be sufficient to enable the student to make adequate progress.
-It will then be necessary for the school, in consultation with parents and any external agencies already involved, to consider whether to ask the LA to initiate a statutory assessment for top up funding through a support plan or for an EHCP.
-The request must adhere to the Local Authority criteria (from April 2018).
+It will then be necessary for the school, in consultation with parents and any external agencies already involved, to consider whether to ask the LA to initiate an Education, Health and Care Needs Assessment leading to an EHCP.
+The request must adhere to the Local Authority criteria.